 by performance

-by-performance vs. by-levels: by-levels asks "did price reach 50%?" — a yes/no at specific targets. by-performance shows the full spread of outcomes. use by-performance first to understand the range of possibilities, then by-levels to evaluate specific targets.
+by-performance vs. by-levels: by-levels asks "how often did price reach 50%?" — a hit rate at specific targets. by-performance shows the magnitude: the max and average extension. use by-performance to understand the size of the move, then by-levels to evaluate specific targets.

 by rejection